arafaysaleem/gre-tips/Verbal/Reading Comprehension.md

 Reading Passages

 # Simplify The Passage Strategy
-1. Read the sentence and write out it's simplest point.
+1. Read the sentence and write out it's simplest points.

    *NOTE*: Don't over generalise and lose the nuance
-2. Once simplified, quickly skim over points.
+4. Once simplified, quickly skim over points.
+5. When attempting questions, read the answers from bottom to top (E -> A).
+It's because ETS puts traps in first few options.

+# Simplification On Steroids
+1. Read each sentence and write out it's sentence function only.
+Possible sentence functions are:

+   - Historical Fact (Usually a statement that nobody would debate, everyone would agree)
+   - Common belief (Usually a point that the author will contradict later)
+   - Author's Main Idea (Usually a contradiction or opinion, very often starts with negative conjunctions like but, however etc.)
+   - Support Clause (Usually explains the author's main idea)
+   - Emphasis (Anything that restates the author's idea)

+3. If some sentence is difficult to identify, leave it as it may not be tested.
+Commonly tested parts are:

+   - Support Clauses
+   - Main Idea
+   - Common belief

-3. When attempting questions, read the answers from bottom to top (E -> A).
+4. When attempting questions, read the answers from bottom to top (E -> A).
 It's because ETS puts traps in first few options.